MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - Log collection and troubleshooting
 - Backup and restore considerations (DB/storage specifics TBD)

+### 9.1 Product telemetry reporting (Dashboard → main server)

+What it is

+- The Dashboard captures Warning+ logs locally and, by default, reports a minimal, privacy-preserving subset to a central “main server” hourly.
+This helps improve the product without exposing tenant data.

+What leaves your deployment (defaults)

+- Errors and Critical logs relevant to product health.
+- Selected Warnings from allowlisted categories (Identity/OIDC, Gateway proxy, Storage/Database dependencies, security boundary).
+Other Warnings are sampled (default 10%).
+- Aggregated performance SLO breaches as summary items (counts/percentiles), not per-request details.
+- Coarse context only: service name, environment, version, timestamp, optional normalized route/operation, optional status class, optional exception type, and a hash of the message template.
+- No PII or payloads: no raw URLs, query strings, headers, bodies, cookies, user IDs/emails, object keys/paths.

+Configuration (Dashboard)

+- App settings section: `LogReporting` (binds to options in code).
+	- `Enabled` (bool, default true): master switch for periodic reports.
+	- `ReportIntervalMinutes` (int, default 60): how often to send.
+	- `MainServerUrl` (string): base URL of your main server; reports POST to `<MainServerUrl>/api/logs/report`.
+	- `ApiKey` (string, optional): bearer token for the report request.
+	- `SeverityThreshold` (string, default `Warning`): minimum level to consider.
+	- `QueryWindowMinutes` (int, default 60): time window to include.
+	- `MaxItems` (int, default 2000): cap per report.
+	- `HttpTimeoutSeconds` (int, default 30): outbound HTTP timeout.
+	- `WarningSamplingPercent` (int, default 10): sampling for non-allowlisted warnings.
+	- `AllowedWarningCategories` (string[], defaults include `OIDC-`, `Tansu.Gateway`, `Tansu.Storage`, `Tansu.Database`, `Tansu.Identity`).
+	- `HttpLatencyP95Ms` (int, default 500), `DbDurationP95Ms` (int, default 300), `ErrorRatePercent` (int, default 1) for aggregated perf events.

+Runtime toggle

+- Admins can disable or re-enable reporting on the fly at Dashboard → Admin → Logs.
+This does not affect local log capture/viewing.

+Buffering and failure handling

+- Logs are first captured into a bounded in-memory buffer (default 5,000 entries) for the Admin Logs page.
+- The reporter snapshots the buffer, filters items for reporting, sends them, and only then dequeues the sent items.
+If the send fails (non-2xx or network error), nothing is removed and the next cycle retries.
+This avoids data loss.

+Security notes

+- Use HTTPS for `MainServerUrl` in production and set a strong `ApiKey`.
+- Ensure the main server’s ingestion endpoint validates the bearer token and rate-limits as needed.

+Troubleshooting

+- Reporting disabled: set `LogReporting:Enabled=true` and verify `MainServerUrl` is set.
+- Connectivity/auth: check Dashboard logs for "Log report failed" messages and confirm `ApiKey` is valid.
+- Volume too high: raise `SeverityThreshold`, lower `WarningSamplingPercent`, or tighten `AllowedWarningCategories`.

 ## 10. Security Hardening

 - CORS at the gateway